A Brief History of Drouyn & Drouyn

 If there is anyone apart from the Drouyns who was key to the success of the factory on Logan Road, it was an employee by the name of George Meacham.
 George was a trained machinist as well as a musician.
 He was one of those people who could make virtually anything.
 George ran the factory for 44 years, designing and implementing much of the manufacturing.
 His input was vital, especially in two areas.

-Dandy/Drouyn drums had no internal reinforcing rings – strips of wood fixed inside drums at the top and bottom of the shell, to keep the drum perfectly round.
+Dandy/Drouyn drums had no internal reinforcing rings – the strips of wood often fixed inside drums at the top and bottom of the shell, to keep the drum perfectly round.
 They allow shells to be thinner, yet stay in shape.
 They also allow for a more engineered bearing edge.
 Reinforcing rings add to the overall complexity of making a drum.
 They have to be exact in diameter and fastened correctly, or they may even act as a dampener on the sound.
 This type of feature adds complexity to the building process.

 Some highly regarded drum makers of the period, such as Gretsch USA, used no reinforcing rings; and a rounded bearing edge.
 George Meacham from Drouyn designed a mold with an inflatable bladder, which was used to hold the ply drum shells perfectly round, while the glue set.
 In Australia this would be the first time that this method was used.